mehulsingh750-dev/University/BIOL 1101/Chapter 10.md

 		- 1 map unit (centimorgan) = 1% recombination (recall that greater the distance means greater the recombination)
 	- Can genes on the same chromosome ever assort independently?
 		- Widely separated linked genes often recombine
-			- *Seem* to assort indepedently, but can be detected by t
+			- *Seem* to assort independently, but can be detected by testing linkage to genes between them.